(updated Sept. 19, 2020)

 - EGGS are self serve at the house. $7.00 per carton.
-Let us know if you need more than 5 dozen.
+We don't limit the quantities per customer any more.
 Most of our eggs are not fertilized as we don't have many roosters.
 Please do not try to hatch chickens from our eggs, you would be disappointed.

 - HONEY is not pasteurized.
 Packaged in 250mL jars.
 It may crystallize, which is natural - Place in warm water to liquefy.